 Upon the conclusion of the due diligence process, our Advisor's investment professionals present a detailed investment proposal to our Advisor's investment committee.
-All decisions to invest in a company must be approved by four members of our Advisor's investment committee and the consent of three members is required to sell a security.
+All decisions to invest in a company must be approved by the unanimous decision of our Advisor's investment committee.